Skip to main content

 Manually Select Date Format

 You can select the date format which appears on your CSV.
-If left unspecified, the date we recognized will only default to YYYY-MM-DD HH:MM:ss;
+If left unspecified, the date we recognized will default to YYYY-MM-DD HH:MM:ss;

 Frequently Asked Questions (FAQs)